← Back to Stories

 Key details reported by multiple sources:

-- Donald Trump threatened to reduce US troops in Germany after Chancellor Friedrich Merz criticized US handling of Iran war, calling it a 'humiliation'
+• Donald Trump announced withdrawal of 5,000 US troops from Germany, to be completed over 6–12 months, after German Chancellor Friedrich Merz criticized US handling of Iran war.

-- Trump also threatened to withdraw troops from Italy and Spain, calling their support 'horrible' and 'absolutely horrible'
+• Trump also threatened to withdraw troops from Italy and Spain for not supporting the Iran war, calling Spain 'horrible' and Italy 'not helpful'.

 Points of Difference